Alien-Worlds/aw-history/README.md

 ### BlockRangeScanner
-We use `BlockRangeScanner` in the *reader* process in "replay" mode.
-When we want to download data from the blockchain in a specific range of blocks (these can be even years), we need a kind of data download schedule. `BlockRangeScanner` is used to create sets in a given range with a specific label (you can define the download purpose).
-The label is extremely important, it cannot be duplicated, it is a unique ID for the whole process.
-If an already taken key is used, the process will throw an appropriate error. `BlockRangeScanner` will divide the range into subgroups containing an equal number of blocks to be scanned (the last set may be smaller than the others).
-Replay mode, instead of directly actively listening to the blockchain, first downloads one of the scans from the list and passes it to the block reader, which in this given set will download data.
-If you use multiple threads or scale **reader** processes (e.g. in Docker), you can speed up the download process by making multiple queries to the scanner.
-The script will not give the same range to another thread if it is already handled.
+The BlockRangeScanner is used in the Reader process during replay mode.
+It creates sets of blocks to be scanned within a specific range, allowing for organized data download.
+The BlockRangeScanner divides the range into subgroups containing an equal number of blocks to be scanned.
+This helps distribute the workload among multiple instances of the Reader process or workers.

 #### Methods